IBM-Cloud/terraform-provider-ibm/website/docs/r/sm_public_certificate.html.markdown

   * Constraints: The list items must match regular expression `/(.*?)/`.
 The maximum length is `30` items.
 The minimum length is `0` items.
 * `rotation` - (Optional, List) Determines whether Secrets Manager rotates your secrets automatically.
 Nested scheme for **rotation**:
     * `auto_rotate` - (Optional, Boolean) Determines whether Secrets Manager rotates your secret automatically.Default is `false`.
     * `rotate_keys` - (Optional, Boolean) Determines whether Secrets Manager rotates the private key for your public certificate automatically.Default is `false`.
 If it is set to `true`, the service generates and stores a new private key for your rotated certificate.
 * `secret_group_id` - (Optional, Forces new resource, String) A v4 UUID identifier, or `default` secret group.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `7` characters.
 The value must match regular expression `/^([0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}|default)$/`.
+* `alt_names` - (Optional, Forces new resource, List) With the Subject Alternative Name field, you can specify additional host names to be protected by a single SSL certificate.
+  * Constraints: The list items must match regular expression `/^(.*?)$/`.
+The maximum length is `99` items.
+The minimum length is `0` items.
+* `bundle_certs` - (Optional, Boolean) Indicates whether the issued certificate is bundled with intermediate certificates.
+* `akamai` - (Optional, List) The data required in order to use Akamai as the manual DNS provider.
+Nested scheme for **akamai**:
+    * `edgerc` - (Optional, String) Path to Akamai's configuration file.
+    * `config_section` - (Optional, String) The section of the edgerc file to use for configuration.

 ## Attribute Reference

 In addition to all argument references listed, you can access the following attribute references after your resource is created.

 * `secret_id` - The unique identifier of the PublicCertificate.
-* `alt_names` - (Forces new resource, List) With the Subject Alternative Name field, you can specify additional host names to be protected by a single SSL certificate.
-  * Constraints: The list items must match regular expression `/^(.*?)$/`.
-The maximum length is `99` items.
-The minimum length is `0` items.
-* `bundle_certs` - (Boolean) Indicates whether the issued certificate is bundled with intermediate certificates.
 * `certificate` - (Forces new resource, String) The PEM-encoded contents of your certificate.
   * Constraints: The maximum length is `100000` characters.
 The minimum length is `50` characters.
 The value must match regular expression `/^(-{5}BEGIN.+?-{5}[\\s\\S]+-{5}END.+?-{5})$/`.
 * `created_at` - (String) The date when a resource was created.
 The date format follows RFC 3339.